nrfconnect/Asset-Tracker-Template/docs/common/architecture.md

 The state machine is run using `smf_run_state()`, which:

-- Executes the run function of the current state if it is defined
+- Executes the run function of the current state if it is defined.
 - Executes the run function of parent states unless:
-  - A state transition happens
+  - A state transition happens.
-  - A child state marks the message as handled using `smf_state_handled()`
+  - A child state marks the message as handled using `smf_state_handled()`.
-- Executes the exit function of the current and parent states when leaving a state
+- Executes the exit function of the current and parent states when leaving a state.

 ### State transitions